chrysn/aiocoap/doc/pyodide.rst

 aiocoap can be run in a Python interpreter that is running in the browser called pyodide_.
-See :ref:`the its section in the installation instructions <installation-pyodide>` for how to install in this environment.

 The recommended way to use pyodide is through a `Jupyter notebook`_.
 In a new "Notebook" of type "Python (Pyodide)", first perform the installation steps, and then use aiocoap like in the rest of the :doc:`guidedtour`.

+See :ref:`the pyodide section in the installation instructions <installation-pyodide>` for how to install in those environments.

 Beware that when running in a web browser, no general purpose UDP or TCP connectins can be created.